lubikbobruk/Crypto-Market-Sentiment-Analyzer/README.md

 # 🧠 Crypto Market Sentiment Analyzer
-A Python application that analyzes **media and social-media sentiment** of cryptocurrency markets and compares it with market indicators such as price movement and volatility.
+A Python application that analyzes **social-media sentiment** of cryptocurrency markets and compares it with market indicators such as price movement and volatility.
 The goal is to explore how public sentiment correlates with short-term market behavior.
 This project is developed as part of the **BI-PYT.21** course at **FIT ČVUT**.

 ---